22427/hGL/README.md

 hGLES - Handy OpenGL|ES
 ===============================
 This is a small wrapper representing an OpenGL|ES 2.0 + Pi Context and its Objects.
+The Idear is to provide an abstraction which allows you to create interactive 3D applications for the RasberryPI and your heavy duty desktop-Machine.

 Context Version and Extensions
 -------------------------------